mooshkid/lifecom_salon/README.md

 # Python Selenium - Hair Salon

-The purpose of this project is to extract the salon details from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/), into an excel.
+The purpose of this project is to extract salon details from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/).

 ## Description